by Betsy Burke Parker

 The Virginia Championship is widely considered the most competitive of a handful of hunter trial events offered around the nation each fall.
 The event was hosted at Old Whitewood Farm by the Orange County Hounds.
 Last year's winner from Orange County, Neil Morris, MFH, said he began organizing this year’s competition soon after his victory in October of last year.

 Chapman partnered her black and white eight-year-old to earn the nod from the judges after three phases.
 “We both picked her out as a contender in the hack phase,” said judge Norman Fine, editor of the online magazine, Foxhunting Life.
 Co-judge Tommy Lee Jones, huntsman of Fauquier's Casanova Hunt, agreed.
 “She stood out.
-Great mover, perfect manners.”To read more, log in (above) or click to subscribe.
+Great mover, perfect manners.”To read more, log in above or click here to subscribe.